Tarleton State Texans: Women's nickname history

-The first TSU women's varsity teams, introduced in 1968–69, actually played under the "Texans" nickname.
+The first TSU women's varsity teams, introduced in 1968–69, played under the "Texans" nickname.
 However, due to female athletes' wish to play under a distinctive nickname, the school changed it the following school year, though a consistent spelling was not immediately adopted—"Texanns", "Tex-Anns", and "TexAnns" were used interchangeably until 1972–73, when "TexAnns" was officially settled on.
 During the 2018–19 school year, two players and a student manager in the women's basketball program started a campaign to change the women's nickname back to "Texans".
 After receiving buy-in from virtually all female athletes, plus much of the university community, TSU announced in January 2019 that women's teams would once again be known as "Texans" starting in 2019–20.